IvS-KULeuven/krome-CSE/README.md

     Reading in parent species file + physical input parameters works.
 Initialising KROME works.
 Saving output of KROME works.

     KROME chemical evolution does NOT coincide with our [Rate22-CSE code](https://github.com/MarieVdS/rate22_cse_code).
 We (Mats Esseldeurs and me, Silke Maes) think the issue lies within the cosmic ray reaction of H2.
 In the [Rate22-CSE code](https://github.com/MarieVdS/rate22_cse_code) it is assumed that H2 is fully self-shielding, so that it stays roughly constant throughout the CSE.
 At the moment, this assumption is not yet realised in the kromeCSE code.

+    Note to self:
+    Abundances (resulting from KROME) change when using -useX (mass fractions) or -useN (number density).
+Check later why!